According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 What Rights and Responsibilities Do Tenants in Arizona Have?

-The following are some of the rights your Arizona tenant has.
+The following are some of the rights as per the residential landlord and tenant act, your Arizona tenant has.
 They have the right to:

 - Live in a safe and livable space in accordance with the state’s building, safety, and health codes